JTZY09/NLP/README.md

 ## 🚀 Deployment (Flask Web App)
 The chatbot runs locally with a simple web interface.

+---

+### Acknowledgement & Disclaimer
+This project is developed strictly for educational and research purposes.

+The fine-tuned model is based on OpenAI's GPT-2 and Hugging Face Transformers.

+The dataset was collected and modified solely for academic learning.

+No commercial use is intended.

+All rights to the original GPT-2 model belong to OpenAI.

+If you plan to use this project, please follow the respective licenses of OpenAI and Hugging Face.

 ### Run Locally:
 ```bash
 # 1. Install dependencies